 In Henrico County, your kids can participate in a free Summer Reading Club, which incentivizes reading with cool events and prizes.
 There’s also a NASA@ My Library program, with STEM programs for all ages, a coding club and a story drama workshop with Virginia Rep, among other offerings.

-Chesterfield County offers a free Summer Reading Program with projects, prizes, and event, as well as children’s courses in everything from improv to machine sewing.
+Chesterfield County offers a free Summer Learning Program with projects, prizes, and event, as well as children’s courses in everything from improv to machine sewing.

 If you live in Richmond City, your kids can participate in a free Summer Reading Program with awesome prizes like season passes to King’s Dominion or a Great Wolf Lodge family 4-pack.
 Richmond libraries also offer fun programs like STEM kites and kid-centered ballet and yoga classes.
 All of these area libraries also offer frequent storytimes for a variety of age ranges.
 The best part?
 All you have to do to take advantage of any of these great resources is to sign up for a library card.